 What is business analytics?

-Business analytics is the practice of turning data into insights that help you improve the way you manage your business.
-Analytics helps you better understand what’s working and what isn’t, so you can create strategies that help you grow.
+Business analytics is the practice of collecting data from multiple sources and then turning that data into insights that help you improve the way you manage your business.
+Analytics software helps you better understand what’s working and what isn’t, so you can create strategies that help your business grow.

-So the more data you have — and the better your tools allow you to parse through and understand it — the easier it is for you to make those decisions.
+So the more data you have — and the better your business intelligence tools allow you to parse through and understand it — the easier it is for you to make those important business decisions.

-(If you’re doing research on different types of analytics tools, you might also come across the term “business intelligence.”
+(If you’re doing research on different types of business analytics tools, you might also come across the term “business intelligence.”
 What’s the difference between business analytics and business intelligence?
-Business intelligence is the category that analytics sits under.)
+Business intelligence, or BI, is the category that analytics sits under.)

 Learn more about the built-in analytics of Square Point of Sale »

-Business analytics tools can be a game changer for your business, especially if you are starting out.
+Business analytics tools can be a game changer for your business, especially if you’re just starting out.
 They can shed light on everything from how, what, and when you’re selling to who is engaging with your brand and everything in between.

-Here are a few tools with analytics capabilities that you should have in your business owner toolbox:
+Here are a few types of intelligence tools with analytics capabilities that you should have in your business owner toolbox:

 Social media analytics

 If you’re doing any of your marketing on social media, it’s important to understand how people are engaging with your content.
-Each platform has its own native analytics, which provides a lot of detail.
-Tools like HootSuite or Buffer provide an aggregated view across your accounts.
+Each platform has its own native analytics, which provides a lot of detail, and most also include detailed reporting tools.
+Social media analytics software like HootSuite or Buffer provide an aggregated view across your accounts.

-Analytics within your point of sale digests all your transactions into reports that are easy to read and act upon.
+Analytics within your point-of-sale system digests all your transactions into reports that are easy to read and act upon.
 Square Point of Sale allows you to see sales trends over distinct periods of time, by product category, by location, or even by employee.

 A customer relationship management (CRM) tool lets you store customers’ information so you can communicate with them.
 And you should be able to glean insights about your customers from those communications and marketing activities.
 For example, you should know what kinds of email they are more likely to open.
 If you have a CRM that integrates with your POS — or if your POS has a built-in customer directory like Square — then you can also paint a picture of their buying habits.
 Square POS allows you to identify new versus return customers, as well as average spend per customer.

-When you’re deciding which tools are right for your business, you want to use the same set of criteria when evaluating all the possibilities.
+When you’re deciding which business intelligence tools are right for you, you want to use the same set of criteria when evaluating all the possibilities.
 That doesn’t mean you use the same criteria to evaluate social media tools as you do for web analytics.
 But you should use the same questions for all the vendors you’re evaluating in a single category.

 - What is the cost?
 Or better yet, what is the expected return on this investment?
 Is there a monthly charge and/or am I charged by user?
 Can I try it free at first?